badlydrawnrob/elm-playground/README.md

 6. Use Ai as a teacher and pair programming (with caution)
 7. Take a subset of CompSci[^3] and learn it thoroughly (e.g: web apps)

+**My personal coding style**

+1. Ai prototype design routes (but solidify by hand)
+2. Barely any state (Tesla 5 steps)
+3. Brutalist dependencies (what can be removed?)
+4. Cut code down (the web obesity crisis)
+5. Reduce complected code (see "Simple made easy")
+6. Remove complexity and simplify

 ### Basic commands

 ```terminal